isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-13-the-news-gallery.md

 <br/>
 <img src="/images/Vol-16-issue-1/authors/Faridah_Ibrahim.png" style="width: 100px; height: 100px;" />

-**Faridah Ibrahim** is Head of Reader Services at the National Library, Singapore, where she promotes the use of credible sources for research.
+<b>Faridah Ibrahim</b> is Head of Reader Services at the National Library, Singapore, where she promotes the use of credible sources for research.
 Her research interests include information-seeking behaviours and pedagogical approaches.

 </div>